naqvijafar91/go-workshops/docs/05-http.md

 # [](https://tutorialedge.net/golang/creating-restful-api-with-golang/#retrieving-all-articles)Retrieving All Articles

-In this part of the tutorial we are going to create a new REST endpoint which, when hit with a  `HTTP GET`  request, will return all of the articles for our site.
+In this part of the tutorial, we are going to create a new REST endpoint which, when hit with an `HTTP GET`  request, will return all of the articles for our site.

-We’ll first start off by creating a new function called  `returnAllArticles`, which will do the simple task of returning our newly populated  `Articles`  variable, encoded in JSON format:
+We’ll first start by creating a new function called  `returnAllArticles`, which will do the simple task of returning our newly populated  `Articles`  variable, encoded in JSON format:

 main.go